 5. Nurses ROCK!

-Disclaimer: At no time will any defining details of a patient, situation, or location be shared.
+At no time will any defining details of a patient, situation, or location be shared.
 Any stories shared are changed including interchanging details, to protect confidentiality.
-Any person engaging with this website that publishes details will be banned – please refer to AHPRA for further advice on your responsibility in the digital domain.
+Any person engaging with this website that publishes details will be banned – please refer to AHPRA (Australia), NMC (UK), or the professional registration body for guidance and advice on your responsibility and accountability in the digital domain.
 Any information shared with me privately will remain private and will not be shared with a third party.
+This website and any views expressed by the authors or in comments are not to be taken for medical advice and all medical advice should be sought via your own medical practitioner.
+Content on this website may cover sensitive topics and anyone who feels triggered by the content of this website should seek help with their local health professional.
 Any person that shares their email for the purpose of updates or otherwise, will have their privacy respected and details will not be shared with any third parties.